SolaceProducts/solace-jms-spring-boot/README.md

 This project provides Spring Boot Auto-Configuration and an associated Spring Boot Started for the Solace JMS API.
 The goal of this project is to make it easy to use Solace JMS within a Spring application so you can take advantage of all the benefits of Spring Boot auto-configuration.

+For a high level introduction and explanation, you can also refer to the following blog post: https://solace.com/blog/devops/solace-jms-meet-spring-boot-starters

 ## Contents

 * [Overview](#overview)